-Obama Executive Order Federal Executive Branch Gift Rules
+Trump Executive Order Federal Executive Branch Gift Rules

-- Obama Executive Order prohibits most gifts to executive branch officials and employees from lobbyists, lobbying firms, and lobbyist employers. - Non-Obama employees may be covered as well - May not utilize \$20/\$50, widely attended, or reception exceptions, among others. - Limited exceptions remain, including: - Personal relationship (factors: personal payment and relationship history) - Modest items of food and refreshments, such as soft drinks, coffee and donuts, offered other than as part of a meal, but not including receptions with alcohol like in the legislative branch - Greeting cards and items with little intrinsic value, such as plaques, certificates, and trophies, which are intended solely for presentation - Gifts the receipt of which is specifically authorized by statute (e.g., Foreign Gifts and Decorations Act) - Gifts to the President and Vice President - Press and charity exceptions
+- Trump Executive Order prohibits most gifts to executive branch officials and employees from lobbyists, lobbying firms, and lobbyist employers. - May not utilize \$20/\$50 or widely attended exceptions, among others. - Limited exceptions remain, including: - Personal relationship (factors: personal payment and relationship history) - Modest items of food and refreshments, such as soft drinks, coffee and donuts, offered other than as part of a meal, but not including receptions with alcohol like in the legislative branch - Greeting cards and items with little intrinsic value, such as plaques, certificates, and trophies, which are intended solely for presentation - Gifts the receipt of which is specifically authorized by statute (e.g., Foreign Gifts and Decorations Act) - Gifts to the President and Vice President - Press and charity exceptions